 Stop the War Coalition aims to stop the war declared by the United States and its allies against ‘terrorism’… war will simply add to the numbers of innocent dead, cause untold suffering, political and economic instability on a global scale, increase racism and result in attacks on civil liberties.

 United Nations – “a stronger UN for a better world”: humanists were amongst the founders of the UN, and, while it does not seem to have fully lived up to the ideals of its founders, it probably remains the best hope we have of international cooperation, policing and peace-keeping.

 War on Want – campaigns “for human rights and against the root causes of global poverty, inequality and injustice.”

-Good Causes and Charities – a BHA briefing on secular charities.
+Good Causes and Charities – a Humanists UK briefing on secular charities.